Ria424/developers-animatesdk-docs/Element_object/Element21.md

 #### Description

-Property; a float value between -180 and 180 that specifies the *y* skew value of symbols, drawing objects, and primitive rectangles and ovals.
+Property; `float`; a float value between -180 and 180 that specifies the *y* skew value of symbols, drawing objects, and primitive rectangles and ovals.

 #### Example